Donnell Wallam

 Prior to her first game for the Australian Diamonds, Wallam sought an exemption from wearing the Hancock Prospecting logo on her playing uniform due to the link to Lang Hancock, its founder, who advocated for the genocide of "problem" Indigenous people.
 This resulted in meetings between Netball Australia, Diamonds players and Hancock Prospecting and led to extensive media coverage.
 Hancock Prospecting then withdrew its sponsorship to Netball Australia.

 Against this backdrop, Wallam played her first game for the Australian Diamonds on 26 October 2022 against the England Roses in Newcastle.
 Wallam came into the game with ten minutes to the final whistle and shot eight out of eight including the winning goal with seconds to play.
 Her Australian Diamonds number is 189.

+In 2024, Wallam signed with the Northern Mystics for the 2025 ANZ Premiership season.